mattduck/pytest-it/README.rst

             pass

 This produces::

   - Describe: The test function report format...

     - Context: When @pytest.mark.it is used...
         - ✓ It: Displays an '- It: ' block matching the decorator

-``Describe`` and ``Context`` blocks can be nested arbitrarily by using multiple markers:
+``Describe`` and ``Context`` blocks can be nested arbitrarily by using multiple markers, eg:

 .. code-block:: python
-    :emphasize-lines: 3,11,12,13

     from pytest import mark as m